Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes' sister

 Sophie Piper, a 21-year-old medical PA from Essex, is making her way to the villa along with 11 other Love Island 2020 contestants this year and she has a closer celebrity link than most.

-Her sister is Rochelle Humes, The Saturdays singer who has since moved into TV presenting on the likes of This Morning and Ninja Warrior UK.
+Her sister is Rochelle Humes, who has reportedly given Soph her full support about starring on the show.

 Not only that, but she also went to school with Love Island’s series three winner Kem Cetinay.